-Mapping and explaining patterns of extreme right violence and hate crime, including harassment, treats and hate speech
+Mapping and explaining patterns of extreme right violence and hate crime, including harassment, treats and hate speech.

 One of the defining characteristics of extremism in general and right-wing extremism in particular is that it justifies the use of violence – now or in the future.

 Right-wing extremist movements tend to point out two main categories of enemies toward whom violence, threats and harassment may be justified: the external enemy (e.g. Jews, Islam/Muslims, Communism), and the internal enemy (e.g. national or racial “traitors”, political opponents, the Establishment, multiculturalists, or the mainstream media).
-Sometimes such ideas materializes into actual violent attacks but harassment, treats and hate speech is far more common.
+Sometimes such ideas materializes into actual violent attacks but harassment, threats and hate speech is far more common.